brycelelbach/git_p4t/README.md

 * Automatic insertion of Git commit hashes and Git author ids into Perforce changelist descriptions.

-Parts of the code are distributed under the [GNU Public License version 2 (GPLv2)] and parts of the code are distributed under the [MIT License].
+Parts of this software are distributed under the [GNU Public License version 2 (GPLv2)] and parts of this software are distributed under the [MIT License].
 See [LICENSE.md](LICENSE.md) for further details.

 ### Prerequisites